bitsofcotton/ddpmopt/README.md

 Beating their decomposition speed, we can do goki_check_cc:test.py:wgpred command they have pixel context prediction is predicted to get better result than each graphics each pixel context but they're heavy enough to run.

 The wgpred command is omitter on shortcut for decomposing and apply to the predictions, this might includes specific -&gt; {y} prediction -&gt; reverse chain by finding some of the patterns but they doesn't have handles what information to omit for predictions.

+However, either wgpred command have a glitch same as egeppred command having some gulf when we're bad luck.

 # Usage:
     # copy color structure